PlasticRanger

 Engaging Read – 7 Best UV Resistant Plastics For Outdoor Applications

 It boasts excellent impact resistance on par with ABS.
-Still, cost-effective, good thermal stability, outstanding chemicals resistance, fast thermoforming cycle – brake formable up to 0.080″ thickness, less overheating issue compared to PET.
+Still, cost-effective and has good thermal stability, outstanding chemical resistance, and a fast thermoforming cycle – the brake is formable up to 0.080″ thickness and has fewer overheating issues than PET.

-Talking about some limitations, PETG is susceptible to scratches, poor moisture resistance, inaccuracies with parameters, and environmental problems.
+Regarding some limitations, PETG is susceptible to scratches, poor moisture resistance, parameter inaccuracies, and environmental problems.

 Below are the general properties of PETG: